LibrariesHacked/librarieshacked-web-content/articles/ipdatamaps.md

 <tr><td>Current proprietor/s postcode/s</td><td>The postcode/s of the current proprietor/s.
 Postcodes are separated by ;</td></tr>
 </table>

 There are 523,367 records.
-Of these only 159,913 actually have postcode information, representing the number of applications from the UK (around 30%).
+Of these 159,913 have postcode information, representing the number of applications from the UK (around 30%).

 ## Analysing location data

-Comparing the two columns for applicant and current proprietor column, it appears that there are only 34,239 records where they are different, around a fifth of the total.
+Comparing the two columns for applicant and current proprietor column, there are only 34,239 records where they are different, around a fifth of the total.

-As there is not much difference, taking just the applicant postcode district data, this post will look at visualising the amounts of applications coming from different postcode districts.
+As there is not much difference, taking just the applicant postcode district data, this post will visualise the number of applications coming from different postcode districts.
 For geographic visualisations, choropleth maps can be useful to visualise differences in areas.
-This is colouring areas based upon some kind of value for that area (in this case it will be number of applications).
+This is colouring areas based upon a value for that area (in this case - number of applications).

 ## Postcode districts

-The IP data gives the postcode district of the applicants.
-So what is a postcode district?
+The IP data gives the postcode district rather than full postcode.
+What is a postcode district?
 Postcode data is split into different levels.

 <table class="table">
 <tr><th>Level</th><th>Example</th><th>Description</th></tr>